How to Sell and Buy a Home at the Same Time

 There’s no single right answer — but there are four strategies worth knowing, and the right one depends on your financial position, timeline, and risk tolerance.

-Strategy 1: Sell First, Rent Temporarily, Then Buy
+What Is the Sell First, Rent Temporarily, Then Buy Strategy?

 This is the simplest approach financially.
 You close on your sale, put the proceeds in the bank, and rent short-term while you search for your next home.
 No bridge financing, no timing dependency between two transactions.